fbpx

 Is ketamine safe?

 Ketamine has been used as an anesthetic and pain relief medication in operating rooms for decades.
 It is a very safe depression medication in the hands of properly trained healthcare professionals.
-Anesthesiologists are the most highly trained physicians when it comes to the safe use of ketamine.
+Anesthesiologists and CRNAs are the most highly trained physicians and anesthesia providers when it comes to the safe use of ketamine.

 Its use as a treatment for depression, including treatment-resistant depression and other mental health conditions, is at sub-anesthetic doses, below those necessary to induce general anesthesia.
 Ketamine is also frequently used to treat patients experiencing chronic pain conditions.